root-kawaii/Neurograph/README.md

 # Neurograph

-Neurograph paper I wrote for NECSTLab
+Neurograph paper I wrote for NECSTLab.
+(Info on paper)